New York City's 51st City Council district: 2017

+2016 special

+The November special election also coincided with federal elections in 2016, including the presidential election, Senate election and other statewide races.

 2015 special

 In 2015, Councilman Vincent Ignizio resigned his seat to take a job in the nonprofit sector, leaving his seat vacant.
-A special election was called to fill his seat; like most municipal special elections in New York City, the election was officially nonpartisan, with candidates running on ballot lines of their own creation.
+Two special elections were called to fill his seat: one nonpartisan primary to fill the seat until December 31, 2016, followed by a standard partisan primary and general election to take place in 2016 to complete the remainder of his term.
+Like most municipal special elections in New York City, the election was officially nonpartisan, with candidates running on ballot lines of their own creation.